WeblateOrg/weblate/docs/admin/management.rst

 .. note::

-    Weblate pushes changes automatically if :guilabel:`Push on commit` in :ref:`component` is turned on, which is the default.
+    Weblate pushes changes automatically if :ref:`component-push_on_commit` in :ref:`component` is turned on, which is the default.

 unlock_translation